Faculty-led Short-Term Abroad Programs

 “The Price of Freedom: Normandy 1944” (History 3044W) is an experiential course which explores the causes, conduct, and consequences of modern war through the vehicle of the 1944 Normandy Campaign, examining its impact on individuals, communities, and the nation.

 Through an extensive series of lectures, discussions, and films we explore the massive, complex, and uncertain D-Day invasion and the fighting through the liberation of Paris.
 The class starts with a rigorous “staff ride” (that’s army-speak for a participatory, educational tour) of the entire campaign.
 Each student will conduct a briefing about some element of the campaign at the appropriate location.
-The highlight of the trip will be a visit to the actual landing beaches and the laying of a wreath at the memorial in the American Cemetery at Omaha Beach, followed by each student presenting a eulogy for his or her soldier at the soldier’s graveside.
+The highlight of the trip will be a visit to the actual landing beaches and the laying of a wreath at the memorial in the American Cemetery at Omaha Beach, followed by each student presenting a eulogy for their soldier at the soldier’s graveside.

-Fall 2022
+- Fall 2022

 Transnational Queer Film (ENGL 3980-60H)